primus/primus/CONTRIBUTING.md

   might make more sense to just add comment to the closed issue explaining that you're still affected by this.
 - **open:** Try to provide more details to the issue.
-If you can reproduce the issue in a different way then the original author stated please add this.
-  There more ways we have to reproduce the bug it will be more likely to get fixed faster.
+If you can reproduce the issue in a different way then the one used by the original author, please add this.
+The more ways we have to reproduce the bug, the more are the chances to get it fixed fast.
 - **missing:** Please open a new issue, we would love to hear more about it.

 ### Outline of a good bug report

-When reporting new issues for the project please use the following issue template so you know what kind of data you need to supply so we can resolve it as quickly as possible.
+When reporting new issues for the project please use the following issue template so you know what kind of data you need to supply and we can resolve it as quickly as possible.
 If some of these fields do not apply to your issue feel free to leave them empty or remove them completely: